zsebastian/stir-lang/README.md

 #### Tuples

 In order to handle more than one value at a time, passing them in and out of a unit, we have tuples.
+(Note that, then, built in operators are the only operations that may pop more than one value from the stack with one operation).
 Tuples use squared brackets rather than parentheses and the tokens, or values, are whitespace separated.
 They look like this:

 `[1 2 3]`

 The above is a tuple of 3 integers.
-They are considered one stack element and as such can the output and/or input of a unit.
+They are considered one stack element and as such can be the output and/or input of a unit.
 Unpacking tuples into idenfiers is done by writing a colon in front of the tuple, this is understood as "pull into tuple of...", so for example: